goboxer/public/README.md

 ## Contributors

-In alphabetical order:

-Peter Lorre et al.
+In alphabetical order are Peter Lorre et al.